ofallonlabs/saeedmirshekari/_src/blog/2022-07-04-a-special-4th-of-july-in-ofallon-labs.md

 ---
 layout: blog_base.njk
 title: A Special 4th of July in O'Fallon Labs
-description: A brief personal story of my journey becoming an American by-choice.
-The story of a kid in Tehran who lived apart from his loved ones for years for the hope of building a better life for others.
+description: A brief personal story of my journey becoming a US citizen this weekend after 14 years of living and contributing in the United States.
+The story of a kid born and raised in Tehran who lived apart from his loved ones for years for the hope of building a better life for others.
 author: Saeed Mirshekari
 date: 2022-07-04T18:45:45.885Z